 General accounts are backed by the financial strength and claims-paying ability of the insurance company that offers the accounts.
 The company promises to pay interest on the principal at a rate stated by the company from time to time that will not decrease below a stated minimum.
 Some restrict the ability to transfer or withdraw funds.
 General accounts are sometimes said to be "guaranteed" which refers to the assurance of the company that it will protect the principal and pay interest at the stated rate, based solely on its financial strength and claims-paying ability, rather than on any backup support by any third party.

 - Minnesota Life General Account Limited.
 This is similar to the general account, but transfers or withdrawals are generally limited to 20% of balance annually.
 The account has options for larger transfers or withdrawals at retirement or termination and at five-year intervals thereafter.
 The general account limited typically credits interest slightly above the general account's rate.

 - Minnesota Life General Account.
 The principal and a minimum return (3%) are guaranteed by Minnesota Life, a highly-rated insurance company.
 Declared interest rates will vary over time with market conditions.
 There are no restrictions on transfers to other investment options within the plan or on withdrawals.

 Money market funds invest in short-term debt securities with the objective of maintaining a stable share price.
 The investment return is the interest, and it fluctuates with short-term market interest rates.

-- Vanguard Prime Money Market Fund.
+- Vanguard Federal Money Market.
 The fund invests in short-term corporate and bank obligations maturing in 90 days or less.